By Julie Raque

 Treatments for arthritis and joint pain range from rest and physical therapy to prescription drugs and even sometimes surgery.
+Some may even add a supplement into their diet to help give their bodies some extra support – if this is something you’re considering, it might be worth looking online to see if there is a total restore discount, or a discount on a particular supplement you’re looking at, to help you save some money.
 But like with several medical conditions, many of those suffering often look for more natural treatments for alleviation from their symptoms, to avoid the side effects of prescription drugs or lofty surgery bills.
 With its increasing popularity nationwide, CBD and THC are becoming more widely used for the treatment of arthritis and symptomatic joint pain.

 Cannabidol, or CBD, is a non psychoactive cannabinoid found in cannabis.
 Unlike it’s well-known sister-cannabinoid tetrahydrocannabinol, or THC, that it does not have hallucinogenic properties when consumed.
 According to Medical News Today, when CBD is consumed it attaches to a receptor called CB2, which impacts the way your body responds and reacts to inflammation.
 A survey published in Cannabis and Cannabinoid Research in July 2018, found that chronic pain and joint pain are the top two medical conditions for which people take CBD.